These are actual questions emailed in from our buyers, with our actual replies.

 How do you pick which properties to purchase, renovate, fill with tenants, and sell?

-Terry says that he never make an offer to purchase and renovate a property unless it's a property that he's willing to keep long term.
+Terry says that he never makes an offer to purchase and renovate a property unless it's a property that he's willing to keep long term.
 We typically review 25 homes before we make an offer on one.
-In Memphis tn, there's what I like to call the sweet spot.
-Where that is in Memphis is houses that are going to appraise in the 45k 65k range.
-The reason for that is that if you go down too low you will have tenants that will be problematic and war zone type neighborhoods.
+In our markets, there is a sweet spot for profitable investing in stable, blue-collar neighborhoods.
+We focus our investing efforts in that area because if you go down too low you will have tenants that will be problematic and war zone type neighborhoods.
 If you go up too high, the taxes go up, the insurance goes up, the debt service goes up, but the rent does not go up enough to keep pace.
 Especially in Frayser, which is one of our favorite places to invest, the cash flow is tremendous.
-There size and construction lends to great return on investment.
+Their size and construction lends to great return on investment.

 How do you determine eligible tenants?
 Do you do background and credit checks?